kingwinkie/nr2003/README.md

 # nr2003
-Just a place to store my nr2203 files
+Just a place to store some of my nr2003 files

+Gonna add some links as well